 In July 2005 the DOE held a project-wide Lehman review, which led eventually to the awarding of CD1 2006.
 In its section on the GlueX detector, the Lehman review report did not mention the simulation, although it does highlight the need for simulation in the section on CLAS12.
-It is interesting to note that none of the seven recommendations from the detector review are repeated in the Lehman review report, which concentrates instead on the readout of the barrel calorimeter, presumably because the reviewers were only interested in the bottom line.
+It is interesting to note that none of the seven recommendations from the detector review are repeated in the 2005 Lehman review report, which concentrates instead on the readout of the barrel calorimeter, presumably because the review was focused on factors driving the total project cost.
 Nevertheless the report does explicitly mention the detector review, which makes the above quotation immediately relevant in the preparations for the CD2 review.
-Even if it did not, the GlueX collaboration has made it priority to advance the simulation and reconstruction software to the point where they can be used to justify the detector design choices that drive the CD2 baseline budget.
+A second Lehman review of the 12 GeV upgrade project was held in July 2006.
+The full text of the report from that review has not yet been released, but in a preliminary version it recommends, "Continue development of full detector simulation and reconstruction studies with the goal of validating that detector designs meet physics performance requirements for Halls B and D."